Male breasts - (gynaecomastia)

 One of the unexpected changes that can happen to boys during puberty is that their breasts can start to grow.
 This is a common and normal part of development of males, but it is rarely talked about and it can cause a lot of worry.

-About 65% of normal healthy 14 year old males have growth of some breast tissue.
+About 65% of normal healthy males have growth of some breast tissue around puberty.
 It is caused by the hormones that lead to the other changes of puberty.

 During puberty boys often demand privacy so parents may not see the changes, and their son may be quite unwilling to let them know.
 Boys probably will not be able to talk with their friends about it either, and they can be very worried about it, wondering if they have cancer for example, or whether or not they are normal boys.